ctag/gestum/README.md

 ### Notes

 * Not using preamble/postamble because timeout takes care of synchronization.
+	* Timeout is ~30ms.
+So if comms go down, wait a while and try again.
 * Not parsed without length byte.
 	* Minimum packet length is 3 bytes.